junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

   ♦ Do not let children with scabies, lice, ringworm, or infected sores play or sleep together with other children.
 Treat them early.

-## Pink Eye (Conjunctivitis) (see p.
-219)
+## Pink Eye (Conjunctivitis) (see [page 219](#page-219))

 Wipe the eyelids clean with a clean wet cloth several times a day.
-Put an antibiotic eye ointment (p.
-378) inside the eyelids 3 or 4 times a day.
+Put an antibiotic eye ointment ([page 378](#page-378)) inside the eyelids 3 or 4 times a day.
 Do not let a child with pink eye play or sleep with others.
 If he does not get well in a few days, see a health worker.

-## Colds and the ‘Flu’ (see p.
-163)
+## Colds and the ‘Flu’ (see [page 163](#page-163))

 The common cold, with runny nose, mild fever, cough, often sore throat, and sometimes diarrhea is a frequent but not a serious problem in children.

 Treat with lots of liquids.
-Give acetaminophen (see p.
-379).
+Give acetaminophen (see [page 379](#page-379)).
 Let children who want to stay in bed do so.
 Good food and lots of fruit help children avoid colds and get well quickly.

 Penicillin, tetracycline, and other antibiotics do no good for the common cold or ‘flu’.
 Injections are not needed for colds.

-If a child with a cold becomes very ill, with high fever and shallow, rapid breathing, he may be getting pneumonia (see p.
-171), and antibiotics should be given.
-Also watch for an ear infection (next page) or ‘strep throat’ (p.
-310).
+If a child with a cold becomes very ill, with high fever and shallow, rapid breathing, he may be getting pneumonia (see [page 171](#page-171)), and antibiotics should be given.
+Also watch for an ear infection (next page) or ‘strep throat’ ([page 310](#page-310)).

 # [309](#page-309)